 Crowded even-age trees on millions of acres of forestland—a result of clear-cut forest management—have increased the certainty of catastrophic wild fires throughout California.
-Very fast growing Douglas fir crowds out the slower growing redwood and hardwood forest structures, compromising species diversification and stable forest structure.
-In the untended even-aged forest all flora is in deep competition for ground water and soil nutrients, increasing the risk of insect and disease infestation.
-Dense shrubs, young, dead and suppressed trees, called ladder fuels, allow fire to climb the healthier trees and burn entire forest canopies.
+Very fast growing Douglas fir crowds out the slower growing hardwoods compromising species diversification and stable forest structure.
+In the untended even-aged forest all flora is in deep competition for ground water, soil nutrients and space, suppressing tree growth, increasing the risk of insect and disease infestation, and compromising genetic diversity.
+Dense shrubs, young, dead and suppressed trees, called ladder fuels, allow fire to climb the healthier trees and burn into the canopy, taking down entire forests.

-FRG’s forest stewardship standards are based in traditional Indigenous practices and restoration management for improving forest structure and watershed stability, for regaining canopy integrity and supporting genetic diversity.
+FRG’s stewardship standards are based in holistic approaches to restoration forestry for improving structure and genetic diversity, regaining canopy integrity, watershed stability and fire resiliency of forestland.

-Keeping in mind that every micro-ecosystem has a unique prescription, below is a basic outline of stewardship methods FRG agrees with to meet these ends.
+Every micro-ecosystem has a unique prescription.
+Below is a basic outline of stewardship methods used for restored forest ecosystems.

 Removing Ladder Fuels: Small diameter tree thinning

-Small diameter tree thinning allows healthier trees to take in more water, nutrients and sunlight.
-Removing over crowded trees and ladder fuels reduces the fire fuel load and can be a preparation for prescribed burns.
+Selective small diameter tree thinning allows healthier trees to take in more water, nutrients and sunlight also allowing for slower growing hardwood and other species to take hold.
+Removing over crowded Doug fir, in some cases redwood, and understory ladder fuels reduces the fire fuel load and can be a preparation for prescribed burns.

 Watershed restoration / Infiltration

 The litter and duff layers over the forest’s mineral soil consist of decaying organic matter.
 These layers hold much of the water available to the ecosystem long after the rainy season and even into drought years.
-A portion of thinned materials can be mulched and/or tree trunks strategically placed within the landscape to increase water retention and reduce erosion.
+A portion of thinned materials can be mulched, and strategically placed tree trunks and large branches within the landscape increase water retention and reduce soil erosion.